DevTrav/DevTrav/README.md

 ## 👋 Hi, I'm Travers La Ville!

-I’m a Software Engineer at Open Austin :star: and a software engineer focused on harnessing technology to make significant impacts in the tech industry and beyond.
+I’m a Software Engineer at Open Austin :star: and a software engineer focused on harnessing technology to empower others.

 ## About
 ---
+With a background in Austin service industry and significant tech education, I bring a unique blend of technical ability, world-class hospitality and a passion for impactful software.
+I am deeply interested in developing software solutions that not only solve technical problems but also builds a bridge between people and resources.

+## Technical Skills :tools:

 <!--
 **DevTrav/DevTrav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.